Model Fusion via Retrofitting

 \subsection{Neuron Attribution}

-A novel feature of our work is incorporating the optional use of neuron attribution scores, commonly referred to as \textit{neuron importance scores}, into the fusion process to bias the preservation of salient features. \textbf{Uniform} importance distributes an equal weight of $\nicefrac{1}{n}$ on each neuron in a layer of $n$ neurons. \textbf{Conductance} \citep{dhamdhere2018important} extends \textit{Integrated Gradients} \citep{sundararajan2017axiomatic}, which attributes feature importance by integrating gradients along a straight-line path from a baseline input to the actual input.
-Conductance applies the chain rule to propagate these importance scores to hidden neurons, enabling internal saliency estimation. \textbf{DeepLIFT} \citep{shrikumar2017learning} provides another method for attributing importance scores to neurons.
-It computes the contribution of each neuron by comparing its activation to a reference activation and propagating these differences through a modified chain rule.
-Unlike gradient-based methods, DeepLIFT can assign non-zero importance scores even when gradients are zero or poorly behaved and requires only a single backward pass, making it computationally efficient.
+A novel aspect of our work is the optional incorporation of neuron attribution scores---commonly referred to as \textit{neuron importance scores}---into the fusion process, in order to bias the preservation of salient features.
+As a naive baseline, \textbf{Uniform} importance assigns an equal weight of $\frac{1}{n}$ to each neuron in a layer of $n$ neurons. \textbf{Conductance} \citep{dhamdhere2018important} extends \textit{Integrated Gradients} \citep{sundararajan2017axiomatic}, which attributes feature importance by integrating gradients along a straight-line path from a baseline input to the actual input.
+Conductance applies the chain rule to propagate these importance scores to hidden neurons, enabling internal saliency estimation. \textbf{DeepLIFT} \citep{shrikumar2017learning} provides an alternative method for attributing importance scores to neurons.
+It computes each neuron's contribution by comparing its activation to a reference activation and propagating these differences through a modified chain rule.
+Unlike gradient-based methods, DeepLIFT can assign non-zero importance scores even when gradients are zero or poorly behaved, and requires only a single backward pass, making it computationally efficient.